gstanden/orabuntu-lxc/README.md

 **AMIDE** still stands for "**A**mazon **M**ult-**I**-host LX**D D**ocker **E**nterprise **E**dition" and in v7.0.0-alpha "LXD" has been added to AMIDE.

-**Note**: I haven't done any work recently with the "Amazon Cloud" part of the project, and currently only support LXC networks spanned across Ubuntu 16.04 EC2 containers.
-Nothing has been done yet implementing the LXD Cluster features across Amazon EC2 instances.
-Support for Orabuntu-LXC deployed LXD clusters on Amazon EC2 is on the roadmap, but not the immediate roadmap.

 The immediate roadmap will:

 Add support for fully-automated "one-button" deployment of LXD clusters on OpenvSwitch for CentOS 7 and 8, and Fedora 27 through 33+.